-Some work such as CommonMind attempted an integrative analysis to identify the brain genomic elements including 693 differentially expressed genes associated with schizophrenia.
-Though promising, larger sample size, more comprehensive data, deeper modeling and analysis is further essential to obtain comprehensive view of brain functional genomics [refs].
-To this endeavor, the PsychENCODE Consortium (PEC) has generated and assembled a robust large-scale dataset on the adult human brain, including genotyping, RNA-seq, ChIP-seq, ATAC-seq, HiC and single-cell data on the high quality healthy and diseased brain tissue samples of thousands of adult individuals with different phenotypes.
-We have thus built a central, publically available comprehensive resource (http://adult.psychencode.org/pec/) for adult brain functional genomics, including all the raw and uniformly processed data at both tissue and single cell levels from PEC and other related projects, including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, recent brain single cells [refs] with up to X,XXX samples.
-Using the resource, our analyses identified the functional genomic elements and activities for the adult brain on the genome scale.
-We also combined these elements and built an integrated deep-learning model to impute missing data and reveal the mechanisms about how they interact to drive the brain phenotypes and psychiatric disorders.
+Past work such as CommonMind attempted an integrative analysis to identify the brain genomic elements.
+Though promising, larger sample size, more comprehensive data is further essential to obtain comprehensive view of brain functional genomics [refs].
+To this endeavor, the PsychENCODE Consortium (PEC) has generated and assembled a large-scale dataset on the adult human brain, including genotyping, RNA-seq, ChIP-seq, ATAC-seq, HiC and single-cell data on the high quality healthy and diseased brain tissue samples of thousands of adult individuals with different phenotypes.
+We have thus built a central, publically available comprehensive resource (http://adult.psychencode.org/) for adult brain functional genomics, including all the raw and uniformly processed data at both tissue and single cell levels from PEC and other related projects, including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, recent brain single cells [refs] with up to X,XXX samples.
+Using the resource, our analyses identified the functional genomic elements for the adult brain [[++QTLs]].
+We also combined these elements and built an integrated deep-learning model to impute missing data [[relate to]] brain phenotypes and psychiatric disorders.

 II.
 Comprehensive resource for adult brain functional genomics (250)

 We built this comprehensive resource to have a coherent data structure.
-Broadly, it organizes a large amount of data for brain functional genomics in a pyramid shape (Figure 1).
-The bottom includes the largest scale data with often controlled access such as individual genotyping and raw next generation sequencing data of transcriptomics and epigenomics.
-It is followed by the uniformly processed and summarized data from the bottom such as open chromatin peaks and gene expression quantifications.
-Derived from these data, the middle part then includes the brain related genomic elements and interactions such as QTLs, enhancers and gene regulatory networks.
-Finally, at the top, the resource contains an intuitive and interpretive model revealing how the genomic elements interact to affect brain functions and phenotypes.

-In terms of the data corpus for building this large-scale comprehensive resource, we included all the datasets from PsychENCODE related to the adult brain and merged them with the data from other relevant projects including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, and recent brain single cell studies.
+Broadly, it organizes a large amount of data for brain functional genomics pyramidally, with a large base of raw data (controlled access such as individual genotyping and raw next generation sequencing data of transcriptomics and epigenomics), to a middle of uniformly processed and shareable results (eg as open chromatin peaks and gene expression quantifications), all capped by a small integrative model, based on inputed regulatory networks and QTLs.
+As shown in Fig 1, In terms of the data corpus for building this large-scale comprehensive resource, we included all the datasets from PsychENCODE related to the adult brain and merged them with other relevant data from projects including ENCODE, CommonMind, GTEx, Epigenomics Roadmap, and recent brain single cell studies.
 In total, this resource has XXXX data samples of 1931 individual adult brains from multiple cohorts, covering high variability among brain phenotypes and psychiatric disorders.
 The major data types include genotyping, RNA-seq, ChIP-seq, ATAC-seq, HiC and single-cell data.
-In particular, we used the annotations from reference brain project to define the brain related genomic elements, and the ENCODE standard pipelines to uniformly process all raw next generation sequencing data for both bulk and single cell data to find their activities.
+(This required large scale imputation for all the psychencode datasets and we make full genotype sets available.)
+Furthermore, the psychencode project developed a specific "reference brain" project utilizing many assays on the same set of tissues, which we used to develope an anchoring annotation for the whole dataset [[**see suppl for ref brain descrip.]] .

 III.
 Bulk and single cell transcriptome analysis and deconvolution explain gene expression and cell fraction changes (810s)